Frederiksborger

-The Frederiksborger is Denmark's oldest horse breed.
-They were tremendously popular throughout the Renaissance and Baroque periods and were considered luxury items.
-Today, the breed is rare, but has a loyal following.
-Stallions and mares undergo studbook inspections before being allowed to breed.
-They are most often chestnut with white markings.
+The Frederiksborger is Denmark's oldest horse breed, dating back to 1562.
+They were tremendously popular throughout the Renaissance and Baroque periods, and were considered status symbols in many European countries.
+Today, the breed is endangered, but has a loyal following.
+Stallions and mares undergo studbook inspections with the breed association before being allowed to breed.
+They are most often chestnut with white markings, but can be any solid color.

+Spotted horses of Frederiksborger descent are registered as Knabstruppers instead, while solid horses of Frederiksborger descent mixed other other breeds are known as Danish Warmbloods.

 Characteristics

 Today, the numbers of Frederiksborgers are low, but the remaining examples are handsome horses.
-They are most often vividly marked flaxen chestnuts, though bays, buckskins, palominos, and greys are seen, as well.
-They usually have sabino-type markings and many have rabicano roaning, as well.
+They are most often vividly marked flaxen chestnuts, though bays, buckskins, palominos, and greys are seen as well.
+They usually have sabino-type markings, and many have rabicano roaning; all white markings are accepted.

 In conformation and type, the Frederiksborger was "ahead of its time", so the horses express great quality and are quite uniform.
-The muzzle is wide and the straight lines of the head often border on convex.
+The muzzle is wide, and the straight lines of the head often border on convex.
 The neck is powerful and usually crested, and is set high on strong shoulders.
 The withers are not high, and the back, while long, has a strong loin.
 The hindquarters are broad and deep and the croup is level.
 The level topline and high-set neck of the Frederiksborger belie its showy trot.
 The legs are solid and square, a little more than half the horse's height.
 The tail is well-carried.

-The gaits of the Frederiksborger are expressive and powerful, with natural self-carriage.
-The trot is the best gait and is showy with a long stride.
-The walk is diligent and open, and the canter is sufficient.
-Most Frederiksborgers are willing jumpers, though calm-natured horses are less likely to be concerned about knocking rails.

 Frederiksborgers are early-maturing, long-lived, and sound reproductively and structurally well into their old age.
-The greatest concern facing the health of the Frederiksborger is inbreeding due to a limited gene pool.
-However, studbook inspections are intended to safeguard the breed against weakness; a horse with a known genetic disorder is not approved to breed.
+The greatest concern facing the health of the Frederiksborger is inbreeding due to a limited gene pool and a closed studbook.
+However, studbook inspections are intended to safeguard the breed against weakness, as well as maintain the original type; a horse with a known genetic disorder is not approved to breed.